Randi Martinsen: Research

-Randi Martinsen has made contributions to the field of geology through her research related to the exploration and production of hydrocarbons from stratigraphically trapped accumulations as well as the assessment of the different types and characteristics of reservoir quality rocks found located within the systems of the Cretaceous Western Interior Seaway systems.
-Here, Martinsen identifies the significance of the remnants of sedimentary rock deposits that originate from an existing depositional system for the construction of accurate stratigraphic frameworks, facies models, and paleogeographic maps.
+Randi Martinsen has made contributions to the field of geology related to the exploration and production of hydrocarbons from stratigraphically trapped accumulations as well as the assessment of the different types and characteristics of reservoir quality rocks found located within the systems of the Cretaceous Western Interior Seaway systems.
+Martinsen identified the significance of the remnants of sedimentary rock deposits that originate from an existing depositional system for the construction of accurate stratigraphic frameworks, facies models, and paleogeographic maps.
 Martinsen studied depositional remnants within the Western Interior of the Cretaceous basin and documented that these remnants have a vastly different geometry compared to the strata located underneath them.
 Her research emphasized the importance of identifying this phenomenon in relation to the field of petroleum geology on the basis that if depositional systems are not correctly identified, then accurate exploration and production strategies for the reservoirs cannot be developed and, in return, could result in inefficient petroleum extraction from these systems.